 “Mia’s feet were not like that.
 They were in perfect harmony with her calf and the rest of her leg.
 Neither was there a hair on them; they were as smooth as her cheeks and of the same Arabica color.
 The toes were not too long, not too short, unexpectedly graceful, and fitted one against another like measuring spoons.
 Her arches were just right, not precipitous like the arches of high-strung, cold, or domineering women, but not too low, either, which would have made her phlegmatic.
 And, while she may have been many things, Mia was not phlegmatic.
 The inner curve of her sole, where the flesh on most people was wrinkled and pale, had neither a crease nor an unsightly blue vein.
 It was as smooth as sanded mahogany and perfect for nestling his lips and rubbing the tip of his nose, which he imagined doing as he waited for her answer to a question that he could not even remember.

 Excerpt from The Gringo.
 Take The Gringo, Laura Fedora, or Nine Lives to the beach.
 They’re perfect for digging your toes in the sand.
 Available at Amazon.
-Photo by Susan Acampora.
+Photo and feet by Susan Acampora.